I write..... occasionally

 Achieving benefits from psychotherapy, then, comes about from being willing to develop and maintain a rapport with the therapist, a rapport which feels safe enough to be willing to challenge conscious awareness.
 Of course for this to happen choosing a therapist who is a good fit is fundamental.
-See my blogpost on Finding the Right Therapist for help with this.

 Assuming that you have found the right therapist for you, however, and that you have an enduring and close rapport with your therapist, what can be achieved then?
 If we return to the main question here, about whether everyone can receive benefits from psychotherapy, it seems that the core issue is about whether everyone is willing to take the step of confronting their internal reality.
 This can be challenging, scary and unsettling at times.
 So for some people, different kinds of benefits from therapy might be preferable, or even enough.